fariba-Dk/django-urls-views-templates/README.md

 $ python3 -m venv .env
 ```

-Start up our virtual environment
+3. Start up our virtual environment
 ```bash
 $ source .env/bin/activate
 ```

-We won't need to run this now, but for reference to deactivate our virtual environment we can run
+__We won't need to run this now__, but for reference to deactivate our virtual environment we can run
 ```bash
 deactivate
 ```

-Let's also install some dependencies and save them.
+4. Let's also install a couple of dependencies and save them.
 The django package allows us to create and set up our django project.
 The psycopg2 package is a driver that will allow us to connect our django project to our PostgreSQL database.
 ```bash